leobauza/browncoat/README.md

 ## About

 Browncoat is a front-end styleguide documentation framework (FSDF) and prototype tool.
-The application `npm run gulp` and documentation `npm run docs` are served up using [browsersync's](https://www.browsersync.io/) built-in static server.
+The application and documentation are served up using [browsersync's](https://www.browsersync.io/) built-in static server.

 ## Install

-Install node module dependencies and run the documentation.
+Make sure Node 0.12.x is installed.

 ```bash
 # Install dependencies